 For a job description and application form, please contact us.
 Applications close at 5pm on Friday 30th August.

 Does the thought of building repairs excite you, or someone you know?
 TSCF’s Wellington building isn’t quite this rough, but we would still welcome a project manager to deal with an urgent fix or two and get on top of some other jobs.

 We have a maintenance programme and a budget for vital improvements, such as repairing the roof.
 We’re praying for someone who has experience overseeing such projects and is available to volunteer, on average, 1 or 2 hours each week.
 This person will free up staff who have been managing building maintenance—which is a wee bit outside of their core skill sets—at the expense of their own ministry work.
 This hub for many TSCF and Scripture Union staff is located in Mt Cook.

 Contact Caitlin Ormiston if you’d like to chat about this opportunity to be part of the team.

 Staff workers – Auckland, Palmerston North & Otago

-There is a critical need for staff in Auckland and Palmerston North to walk alongside students.
+There is an urgent need for staff in Auckland, Palmerston North and Otago to walk alongside students.
 This could be in a full-time capacity, with financial support from churches, graduates and other partners, in a part-time supported role, or fully voluntary.

 Contact us if you would like to meet up with TSCF staff in your region, find out what student ministry looks like on a day-to-day basis, and learn more about the needs on campus.